 IDrive is not only a cloud storage provider but also a cloud backup service.
 These two are often mistaken for the same thing, but they’re actually different.

-A cloud storage provider offers you a way to clear up space on your hard drive and access your data from anywhere by storing it online in the cloud.
-A cloud backup service is designed to protect your data by continuously making copies of your files and backing them up in the cloud.
+A provider offers you a way to clear up space on your hard drive and access your data from anywhere by storing it online in the cloud.
+A cloud backup is designed to protect your data by continuously making copies of your files and backing them up in the cloud.

-Not only is IDrive a hybrid cloud storage/cloud backup provider, but it also comes with an impressive number of features.
+Not only is IDrive a hybrid cloud storage/cloud backup service, but it also comes with an impressive number of features.
 In addition to mobile apps for iOS and Android and desktop apps for Linux, Windows, and Mac, IDrive also has a management tool that lets you manage your backups online.

-Even better, unlike many other cloud backup providers, with IDrive, you can backup data from your phone.
+Even better, unlike many other cloud backup providers, with IDrive, you can back up data from your phone.
 IDrive’s mobile apps also come with a “timeline” feature that allows you to view any photos you’ve backed up in a gallery.

 IDrive offers versioning, and when you delete your files, IDrive keeps a version of them for 30 days, which is a great failsafe against accidentally deleting things.

 In terms of security, IDrive uses AES 256-bit encryption to keep your data safe.
 You alone control the key to decrypt your data (the company doesn’t have access to it), which can be a good or a bad thing, depending on how likely you think it is that you might lose your key.